git-lfs/git-lfs/docs/api.md

 * 200 - The object contents or meta data is in the response.
 * 302 - Temporary redirect to a new location.
-  Git Media clients should follow the location and pass headers like `Range` or `Accept`.
-The `Authorization` header must _not_ be passed through if the location's host or scheme differs from the original request uri.
 * 404 - The user does not have access to the object, or it does not exist.

 ### Getting meta data.